Distributed Computing for Huge-Scale Aggregative Convex Programming: Dual Updates and Convergence Analysis

-since $f$ is linear. \eqref{OptimalSoluLinkedviaTaylorSExpan} is a first-order Taylor series expansion of $(\pcF_{i}(Z^{}))_j$ at $Z^{\infty}$ and the quadratic part is absent, which implies that some components of $Z^{\infty}$ are the same as that of $Z^{\ast}$.
+each $Z$ in \eqref{OptimalSoluLinkedviaTaylorSExpan} is optimal, since $f$ is linear. \eqref{OptimalSoluLinkedviaTaylorSExpan} is a first-order Taylor series expansion of $(\pcF_{i}(Z^{}))_j$ at $Z^{\infty}$ and the quadratic part is absent, which implies that some components of $Z^{\infty}$ are the same as that of $Z^{\ast}$, depending on the structures of $(\pcF_{i}(Z^{}))_j$ for all $i$ and $j$.
 This issue is to be examined further.